-ROOM B OFFICE OF MR GÉRARD LARCHER, PRESIDENT OF THE SENATE This is probably where Napoleon Bonaparte, then First Consul, had his study between 10th November 1799 and 19th February 1800.
-The decor dates back from the beginning of the 19th century. - "Empire" style furniture. - Paintings: Un prédicateur dans les ruines (A preacher in the ruins) (1743) by Giovanni Paolo Pannini (1691-1765).
+PIÈCE B OFFICE OF MR GÉRARD LARCHER, PRESIDENT OF THE SENATE This is probably where Napoleon Bonaparte, then First Consul, had his study between 10th November 1799 and 19th February 1800.
+The decor dates back from the beginning of the 19th century. • Paintings: Un prédicateur dans les ruines (A preacher in the ruins) (1743) by Giovanni Paolo Pannini (1691-1765), on deposit from the Louvre Museum.
 Le Champignon (The Mushroom) nickname formerly given to the Luxembourg Garden's guardroom (1902) by Albert Marquet (1875-1947).
 ROOM C QUEEN'S CHAPEL In 1625, Marie de Medicis set up the congregation of the "Daughters of the Calvary" next to the Luxembourg Palace.
 Some of these buildings were destroyed in 1844.
 From 1845 to 1854, architect Alphonse de Gisors recreated a baroque style chapel in one of the aisles of the former church.

 RIGHT WING (EAST)

 THIS MANSION, PREVIOUSLY OWNED BY DUKE FRANÇOIS DE LUXEMBOURG.
 WAS REFURBISHED BY BOFFRAND (1667-1754).
 NOWADAYS, IT IS USED FOR OFFICIAL RECEPTIONS.

 ROOM D

 STAIRWAY BY BOFFRAND

 A monumental stairway with a stone balustrade, the pattern of which is echoed in the mirror-covered archways above.

 ROOM E

 USHERS' LOUNGE

 A 20th century set by Jacques Despierre on the theme of "seasons in the garden" (spring, summer and autumn).

 ROOM F

 TAPESTRIES' LOUNGE

 The name of this room stems from the various tapestries that used to hang on its walls, including a tapestry of the Triomphes des Dieux ("Triumphs of the Gods") of which one copy remains.
-Three paintings by Jean-François Hue (1751-1823) represent the harbours of Lorient and Brest.
+Three paintings by Jean-François Hue (1751-1823) depicting the port of Lorient, and the port and naval harbour of Brest, on deposit from the Louvre Museum.

 ROOM G

 GRAND SALON

 Decor by Boffrand restored in the 19th century.
 The lower part of the vaulted ceiling is surrounded by a cornice ornamented with a frieze of arabesques.
 Above the doors, representations of the Four Seasons painted by Louis de Boullogne (1654-1733).
 19th century furniture and chandeliers.

-During the 2020 European Heritage Days, this room will host an exceptional exhibition of two volumes of "Letters patent creating peerages" (Peers of France), displayed at the Luxembourg Palace for the First time since they were included in the French National Archives in 1848

-ROOM H

-PURPLE LOUNGE
+ROOM H PURPLE LOUNGE

 Former bedroom of the Bourbon-Condé and of the Countess of Provence.
+Two portraits on deposit from Versailles, depicting Marshal Catinat, standing outdoors, by the painter Pierre-Jules Jolivet, and Count Dejean by Henry Serrur.

 ROOMI

 NAPOLEON LOUNGE

 Decor by Boffrand revived under the Second Empire.
 Portrait of Napoleon wearing his coronation costume.
 Against the wall, a letter written by Napoleon to the senators is reproduced on a marble table.

-THE SENATE

-The Senate and the National Assembly form the Parliament.
+THE SENATE The Senate and the National Assembly form the Parliament.

 Senators examine government bills submitted to them by the government.
 They may also submit and examine parliamentary bills.
 They also control the actions of the government and make sure that the laws that were voted are indeed enforced.
 The Senate ensures the representation of the territorial communities of the Republic.
 The Senate ensures the institutions' continuity, since only half of the Senators are renewed every three years.
 Furthermore, unlike the National Assembly, it cannot be dissolved.
 Finally, the President of the Senate may be called upon to replace the President of the Republic when required.